 Snowing again.
 Haven’t seen my lawn in 2 weeks…at least I’m not in Boston…

 We stay at Cornell for this entry in the Top 200 Photos. photo #160 is: This has to be in the top 3 most depressing photos I took at Cornell.
 There’s a certain beauty in the photo, especially now that I don’t have to deal with that weather anymore, but just remembering trudging up that […]

 In my Top 200 most viewed photos, Photo #198 is: When people find out that I’m from Florida ask me how I’m dealing with winters in Maryland, I just smile and tell them that I went to university in Ithaca, so no Maryland winter can compare with what I’ve seen.
 Cornell tends to be […]

 Here’s the background for February.
 A little shoutout to my alma mater.
 Click on the image and then right click to set as your desktop or save to your computer to manually set to the desktop.

+This is part of my NYC Tet Travelogue.
+See part one here, part two here, and part three here.
 Unlike the previous entries, this one was written a week after the events, but it covers events from 14 Feb 2010. — For this trip, I had only three goals ahead of time.
 (Actually, three is […]

 Here’s the calendar for February.
 Click on it to get the full size so you can make it your background. (edit: I noticed a bug in the way the calendar appeared and fixed it on 31 Jan 2010 so just download a new version, thanks!)
 For square screens: For wide screens: